MisterProtocol/RAND-editor/README.md

 Frankly, I'm surprised it even uses `make`.
 It didn't used to.
 In the old days it was compiled by a shell script. --MOB)

+A note about man/Makefile: The "e" manpage uses nroff/troff diversions (the .di command).
+However, the current "man" command, in a brilliant example of reinventing the wheel, uses a rewrite of nroff/troff called "mandoc", and it does not support diversions.
+These are (mostly) harmless in normal "man" output, but building the PostScript version of the man page has problems with the blizzard of "mandoc" errors.
+Hence there is a bit of fast footwork in man/Makefile to get rid of the mandoc errors before the PostScript generator can see them.

 ### Shell files for Macs

 Modern MacOS version hate like crazy to leave core dump files.
 To get